Telicent-io/telicent-elastic/README.md

 ## Getting Started

-First, you need to declare the analyzers when creating your index (assuming Elasticsearch is running locally on the default port):
+First, you need to declare the analyzers when creating your index (assuming Elasticsearch is running locally on the default port and that the security is deactivated):

 ```
 curl -XPUT "http://localhost:9200/my_index" -H 'Content-Type: application/json' -d'